 That sentence really should give you a sense of the entire story: the character of the protagonist, the character of the antagonist, the conflict, the setting, the tone, the genre.
 And – it should make whoever hears it want to read the book.
 Preferably immediately.
 It should make the person you tell it to light up and say – “Ooh, that sounds great!”
 And “Where do I buy it?”

 Writing a premise sentence is a bit of an art, but it’s a critical art for authors, and screenwriters, and playwrights.
 You need to do this well to sell a book, to pitch a movie, to apply for a grant.
-You will need to do it well when your agent, and your publicist, and the sales department of your publishing house, and the reference librarian, and the Sisters in Crime books in print catalogue editor ask you for a one-sentence book description, or jacket copy, or ad copy.
+You will need to do it well when your agent, and your publicist, and the sales department of your publishing house, and the reference librarian, or the Kindle Direct Publishing upload screen asks you for a one-sentence book description, or jacket copy, or ad copy.
 You will use that sentence over and over and over again in radio and TV interviews, on panels, and in bookstores (over and over and OVER again) when potential readers ask you, “So what’s your book about?” and you have about one minute to get them hooked enough to buy the book.

 And even before all that, the premise is the map of your book when you’re writing it.

 So what are some examples of premise lines?

 Name these books/films:

 - When a great white shark starts attacking beachgoers in a coastal town during high tourist season, a water-phobic Sheriff must assemble a team to hunt it down before it kills again.

 - A young female FBI trainee must barter personal information with an imprisoned psychopathic genius in order to catch a serial killer who is capturing and killing young women for their skins.